vshn/docker-modulesync/README.md

 Repository File Sync
 --------------------

-Originally a utility script to keep configuration files in sync for Puppet modules, [ModuleSync](https://github.com/voxpupuli/modulesync/) allows you to keep files in sync across your many repositories on your Git servers.
+Originally, a utility script to keep configuration files in sync for Puppet modules, [ModuleSync](https://github.com/voxpupuli/modulesync/) allows you to keep files in sync across your many repositories on your Git servers.
 Pulls your repositories, applies and commits changes based on the file templates you prepare, and pushes the